echogarden-project/echogarden/docs/Tasklist.md

 * Minimum size when iterating text nodes to get handle

 ### Server
-* Option to allow or disallow local file paths as arguments to API methods (as a security guard)
+* Option to allow or disallow local file paths as arguments to API methods (as a security safeguard)

 ### Worker
-* Add cancelation checks in more operations
+* Add cancellation checks in more operations
 * Support more operations

 ### CLI
 * Show names of files written do disk.
-This is useful for cases where a file is auto-renamed to allow overwrite.
+This is useful for cases where a file is auto-renamed to prevent overwriting existing data.
-* Restrict input media file extensions to ensure that invalid files are not passed to FFMpeg.
+* Restrict input media file extensions to ensure that invalid files are not passed to FFmpeg.
 * Mode to print IPA words when speaking
 * Consider what to do with non-supported templates like `[hello]`
 * Show a message when a new version is available